Ghosts Next Door

 "Because when it's your time, it's your time," the elderly man mused.

 "You're that Kahuna that everyone talks about, right?
-Random people still come by here, asking for you," the homeowner stepped forward to get a closer look.
-"You've come to reminisce.
+Random people still come by here, asking for you," the homeowner said, stepping forward to get a closer look.
+You've come to reminisce.
 Do you want to come in and see how everything looks now?"

 "Oh, thank you, but what once was can never be again, not completely as it was," the old Kahuna mused.
-"I live not too far from here, but on some evenings, I just feel the need to walk.
+"I live not too far from here, but on some evenings, I just need to walk.
 It helps me think,"

 "At least, do me the honor of coming into the garage; it would mean a lot if you'd join me in some hot tea," the homeowner introduced himself.
 "I'm Mark,"

 The two men sat in the garage, sharing hot tea with a drop or two of whiskey.
 Large slices of toasted sweet bread and guava butter lay on a small plate, along with pieces of crispy bacon.
 They spoke well into the wee hours of the morning, sharing meaningful conversations regarding the life they both lead.
 One is still in its sophomore stage, the other well past its prime, with only wisdom-filled stories that may be useful to anyone willing to listen.
 The first rays of the sun began to peek through the house and into the garage.
-The old Kahuna raised himself from the chair, thanked Mark for his hospitality, and began making his way toward the opened front gate.
+The old Kahuna raised himself from the chair, thanked Mark for his hospitality, and began toward the opened front gate.
 "You were very kind to have me as a company in your home; I thank you for that,"

 "We can do this as often as you'd like; I don't mind the company at all," Mark replied.
 "I'll leave the gate open, and I'll be in the garage,"